INTRODUCTION

 Certain probiotics are particularly effective in addressing specific immune challenges and enhancing immunity.
 For example:

-- Saccharomyces boulardii: A beneficial yeast that combats gut-related infections.
+- Saccharomyces Boulardii: A beneficial yeast that combats gut-related diseases.

 Including a variety of probiotics in your diet ensures broad-spectrum immune support.